Alpha Delta Phi Society: Coed debate

-In 1968, the California chapter at the University of California, Berkeley began initiating women in violation of the fraternity's constitution.
+In 1968, the California chapter at the University of California, Berkeley began admitting women in violation of the fraternity's constitution.
 Soon, the Chicago chapter at Northwestern University also started admitting females.
 At the Alpha Delta Phi national convention in 1972, the California chapter proposed an amendment to the constitution, eliminating the all-male restriction and allowing women to become full members.
 The debate was contentious, with most chapters opposed to the change.
 As a result, the proposed amendment was tabled.

 Brother Robert Price was tasked with finding a solution to the conflict.
-More Alpha Delta Phi chapters became coed, including Brunonian chapter at Brown University and the Middletown chapter at Wesleyan University in 1973.
+More Alpha Delta Phi chapters became coed, including the Brunonian chapter at Brown University and the Middletown chapter at Wesleyan University in 1973.
 That same year, Price came up with the Brown Compromise that allowed women to join as "local" members but not as national fraternity initiates.

 The Bowdoin chapter at Bowdoin College went coed in 1976, followed by the Columbia chapter at Columbia University and the Amherst chapter at Amherst College.
 However, the California and Chicago chapters returned to male-only status.

 In March 1975, the Brunonian chapter elected the first female president in the fraternity's history.
-This resulted in a great deal of media coverage and hostility from the fraternity and its alumni.
+This resulted in media coverage and hostility from the fraternity and its alumni.
 Alpha Delta Phi sent a letter stating its plans to suspend the Brunonian chapter at the next national meeting.
 In 1978, the coed chapters held a Co-Ed Caucus in Middletown to develop strategies.
 They developed the home rule policy and introduced it at the 1978 national conference.
 However, the proposed home rule policy was defeated; it would have given each chapter the right to decide whether or not to initiate women fully.

 At the 1981 convention, the Trinity Compromise was adopted, allowing those "non-constitutionally qualified for membership" to be inducted as full members of a chapter and participate in the initiation ceremony as long as they did not hold an elected office or vote on new members.
 Although women could now be full members of individual chapters, they could only be associate members of the national fraternity.
 The coed chapters immediately began circumventing the resolution, allowing women to serve as officers by creating new offices or submitting male names to the national fraternity.
 Some chapters submitted female entries to the fraternity's literary contest under male members' names.

 In 1985, female members from the Middletown chapter were denied entry to a business session at the national convention.
 Not only were the women not allowed to stay for the business meeting, but there was also pushing and shoving when they tried to participate in ceremonies at the annual banquet.
 The next year at the annual convention, the Washington chapter and the Berkeley chapter presented a resolution to revoke the charter of any chapter that initiated women after August 1990.